Modern Slavery

 At Vida, we consider slavery and human trafficking to cover all forms of slavery, servitude, forced labour, human trafficking and exploitation for personal or commercial gain, in line with the definitions set out in the Modern Slavery Act 2015.
 This statement sets out the steps taken by Vida to ensure that slavery and human trafficking risk is managed in our business and supply chains.

-Vida demonstrates respect for human rights and is committed to managing modern slavery and human trafficking risks in our business and in our supply chains.
-Our colleagues are committed to acting ethically and with integrity in all business relationships and to implementing proportionate and effective systems and controls to ensure slavery and human trafficking risk is managed in our organisation and in our supply chains.
 Our culture and values reflect this – we aspire to be Visionary, Inclusive, Dynamic and Authentic in everything we do, and in doing so, we work hard to show how much we care as a business.
-This ethos drives the way we run our business and interact with all of our stakeholders every day.
+This ethos drives the way we run our business and interact with our stakeholders every day.

 As part of ongoing initiatives to identify and mitigate risk, Vida has in place systems and policies covering our customers, colleagues and suppliers which aim to: